bplmaps/heaven-and-earth/content/essay.md

 ## Huang family legacy

-In the preface of the blue terrestrial map the authors credit as their principal source Huang Qianren's (黃千人 1694--1771)), a student at the National University and later a low-ranking official, 1767 map titled *Complete map of the everlasting Great Qing unified all under heaven* (*Da Qing wannian yitong tianxia quantu)*.
-Huang in turn, on his 1767 map, credits his grandfather's, Huang Zongxi 黃宗羲 (1610--1695), map of the early Qing empire (*Yudi quantu)* dated to 1673.
+In the preface of the blue terrestrial map the authors credit as their principal source Huang Qianren's (<span class="inline-characters chinese-characters">黃千人</span> 1694--1771)), a student at the
+National University and later a low-ranking official, 1767 map titled *Complete map of the everlasting Great Qing unified all under heaven* (*Da Qing wannian yitong tianxia quantu)*.
+Huang in turn, on his 1767 map, credits his grandfather's, Huang Zongxi <span class="inline-characters chinese-characters">黃宗羲</span> (1610--1695), map of the early Qing empire (*Yudi quantu)* dated to 1673.
 The general layout and administrative emphasis, in particular the use of encoded toponyms, of the blue terrestrial maps thus lay in the legacy of the Huang